clesleycode/natural-language-processing/Intro to NLP.md

 ### 0.2 Libraries

-We'll be working with the re library for regular expressions and nltk for natural language processing techniques, so make sure to install them!
+We'll be working with the `re` library for regular expressions and nltk for natural language processing techniques, so make sure to install them!
 To install these libraries, enter the following commands into your terminal:

 ```
+conda install re
 conda install nltk
 ```